Makeover Greek Spaghetti

-- Transfer to a 13-in. x 9-in. baking dish coated with cooking spray (dish will be full).
+- Transfer to a 13x9-in. baking dish coated with cooking spray (dish will be full).
 Top with mozzarella cheese, bread crumbs and Parmesan cheese.
 Bake, uncovered, at 350° for 25-30 minutes or until heated through.
-Yield: 10 servings.

 I agree with the comments that state "good not great" - "too crunchy" and "needs something."
 I added chopped kalamata olives and 2 garlic cloves and we were still not overly impressed (although it looks great going in and out of the oven).
 I used whole wheat pasta as well.
 I will not make this again.

 Nov 14, 2011

 Yes, I would make this again- but with several adjustments.
 My family and I felt it was too creamy- I think not adding the flour/milk mixture would help.
 I also used wheat pasta and though it was meant as a joke from a previous reviewer, next time I will add olives and feta instead of mozzerella!
 Just needs some more flavor.